bio-tools/biotoolsSchema/jsonschema/README.md

 # biotoolsSchemaJ
-Here you'll find *biotoolsSchemaJ* - a JSON schema version of [biotoolsSchema](https://github.com/bio-tools/biotoolsschema) - a data model for describing computational tools in life sciences.
+Here you'll find *biotools.json* - the JSON schema version of [biotoolsSchema](https://github.com/bio-tools/biotoolsschema) - a data model for describing computational tools in life sciences.

 Production
 ----------
-biotoolsSchemaJ mirrors biotoolsSchema as closely as possible where possible and desirable:
+biotools.json mirrors biotoolsSchema XML schema (XSD) as closely as possible where possible and desirable:
-* biotoolsSchema elements [1] are preserved as JSON properties
+* XML elements [1] are preserved as JSON properties
-* biotoolsSchema element structure / nesting is preserved (whilst discarding XSD design patterns not applicable in JSON schema)
+* XML element structure / nesting is preserved (whilst discarding XSD design patterns not applicable in JSON schema)
-* biotoolsSchema element names are preserved as JSON property names
+* XML element names are preserved as JSON property names
-* biotoolsSchema comments are preserved in JSON ```title```, ```description``` and ```$comment``` properties.
+* XML comments are preserved in JSON ```title```, ```description``` and ```$comment``` properties.

 [1] In biotoolsSchema 3.3.0 "organisational" elements (whose purpose was only to structure the schema) were discarded: ```summary```, ```labels```

 Structure
 ---------
-To make bitoolsSchemaJ easy to understand and maintain, it uses JSON schema [definitions and references](https://cswr.github.io/JsonSchema/spec/definitions_references/) for objects, and properties with regex patterns, which are re-used in the schema:
+To make biotools.json easy to understand and maintain, it uses JSON schema [definitions and references](https://cswr.github.io/JsonSchema/spec/definitions_references/) for objects, and properties with regex patterns, which are re-used in the schema:
 <p align="center">
 <img src="assets/types.png" />
 </p>